 Allowed values are individual

 .
 You can also leave the column blank which will default to any

 .
 This column is optional but recommended.
-For example, if you know you only want tax IDs for individuals, this will prevent someone from entering a tax ID number that is only assigned to entities.
+For example, if you know you only want tax IDs for individuals, entity tax ID numbers will be considered invalid.

 tin string required